ThomasCol/Quantix/README.md

 ## How to install

 - Clone project and open Quantix.sln in Quantix folder.
+- Download asset.7z and Dependencies.7z floder from https://drive.google.com/drive/folders/1qxX_ZEjL2NQefHEe2WUsXFgqQtdffb2S?usp=sharing
+- Put content of asset.7z in Quantix/QuantixEditor and content of Dependencies in Quantix/QuantixEngine.
-- Download Mesh floder from https://drive.google.com/drive/folders/1qxX_ZEjL2NQefHEe2WUsXFgqQtdffb2S?usp=sharing and put it in Quantix/QuantixEngine/Media.
+- Take all the dll you can find and put it in the x64 folder debug/release.
 - Run QuantixEditor project.

 ## Knowing issues

 - Project work only in x64
-- On the first gameobject created, if you create a child with "Add Child" and you rename his parent without openning the treenode, engine crash.
+- some troubles with size on physic colliders.
+- if you add texture on an object, non-textured object take the texture too.

 ## Documentation